hyperjumptech/grule-rule-engine/docs/Function_en.md

 ## Custom Functions

-All functions which are invocable from the DataContext is **Invocable** from within the rule, both in the "When" scope and the "Then" scope.
+All functions that are acessible from the DataContext are **Invocable** from within the rule, both in the "When" scope and the "Then" scope.

-Thus, you can create functions and have your Fact as receiver, and those function can be called from GRL.
+You can create functions and have your Fact as receiver, and those functions can be called from GRL.

-Assuming you have a struct with some functions.
+For example.
+Given:

 ```go
 type MyPoGo struct {